ma-chengyuan/just-latex/README.md

 * TeX is slow, so is dvisvgm.
 Although the program itself runs quite fast converting a document still takes around 1 sec.

 * It is your reponsibility to set up the preamble in a way that the font size of the LaTeX fragments matches that of the surrounding text in HTML.
 For example, the default text size of HTML is 12pt, so you should pass `[12pt]` as an option to the `\documentclass{article}`.
-Also, note that for now the program does not do any special handling to inline maths in headings.
-This is a known issue and I plan to fix that later.
+Likewise, you should configure the header templates such that they match the size of your header.

 ## Is it Any Good?